 Direct Evacuation Control.
 DEC utilizes a shell above the EAF to capture emissions at the source; DEC is technically feasible and the project's EAF and LMS have been designed to include both oxygen lancing and DEC.
-Some oxidation of CO can occur with use of air gap in the DEC.

 Catalytic Oxidizers.
 Catalytic oxidizers employ a catalyst bed through which the exhaust stream is vented.
 CO oxidation occurs at the catalyst bed.
 However, the catalyst bed would be prone to plugging due to the large amounts of particulate in the exhaust stream from the melt shop, thereby drastically reducing the surface area available for oxidation reactions and rendering it ineffective in a short time.
 In addition, the typical operating temperature window for catalytic oxidizers is 500-550 degrees Fahrenheit (°F); Given the large volume of air exhausted from the melt shop into the baghouse system, this temperature window would not be available in the process.
 Therefore, catalytic oxidizers are not a technically feasible option for CO control.